hyttmi/Cellframe/cellframe-node-client/README.md

 ## Forwarding the UNIX socket

-Make sure you have `socat` utility installed to your distribution.
+Make sure you have `socat` utility installed on your distribution.
 For Debian and it's derivatives:

     sudo apt install socat